awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 + [Disabling GTID\-based replication for a MySQL DB instance with read replicas](#mysql-replication-gtid.disabling)

 **Note**
-For information about configuring GTID\-based replication with an external database, see [Replication with a MariaDB or MySQL instance running external to Amazon RDS](MySQL.Procedural.Importing.External.Repl.md)\.
+For information about configuring GTID\-based replication with an external database, see [Configuring GTID\-based replication with an external source instance](MySQL.Procedural.Importing.External.Repl.GTIDProcedure.md)\.

 ## Overview of global transaction identifiers \(GTIDs\)<a name="mysql-replication-gtid.overview"></a>